-Veterans Leadership Program is proud to serve 6,500 Veterans annually in over 30 counties in Pennsylvania, New York and Ohio.
+Veterans Leadership Program is proud to empower over 8,300 Veterans annually in over 30 counties in Pennsylvania, New York and Ohio.
 We couldn’t do it without the help of our dedicated staff and many volunteers.
 Our goal is to continue increasing our impact numbers every year and to help make an impact on the lives of Veterans all across the United States to help them live their lives to the fullest.

 VLP is proud to provide service throughout 30 counties in Pennsylvania, New York, and Ohio including Allegheny, Armstrong, Beaver, Bedford, Blair, Butler, Cambria, Centre, Clarion, Clearfield, Crawford, Elk, Erie, Fayette, Forest, Fulton, Greene, Huntingdon, Indiana, Jefferson, Lawrence, McKean, Mercer, Somerset, Venango, Warren, Washington, Westmoreland, Chautauqua, NY and Ashtabula, OH Counties.

 Paul is a veteran who has a history of being chronically homeless.
 However, during his episodes of homelessness, he was able to maintain employment.
 Paul utilized the cold weather shelters during the winter months, but refused to stay in shelter long term because he would not be able to walk to work from the shelter’s location.
 He always scheduled for overnight shifts so that he could be indoors overnight.
 He would often say that he was very resourceful and was able to stay safe.
 Paul was difficult to locate housing for because he would only consider rental units that were within walking distance of his job.
 Finally, in March, we were able to locate an available rental unit that is across the highway from where he works.